Break-Up Recovery 101: How to Heal from Heartbreak

 - Recurrent thoughts of death, recurrent suicidal ideation without a specific plan, or a suicide attempt or a specific plan for committing suicide.

 If the relationship was a significant one that lasted for a long time, then there is likely the need for grieving the loss.
 But you can’t wear mourning clothes forever.

-When it’s been more than a month or two, and you’re still stuck in an emotional holding pattern, you may need to consider seeking professional help.
-When your depression or grief weighs you down so heavily that you cannot get back into the ebb and flow of social connections and forward momentum after more than a month, you may want to seek professional care.
+When it’s been more than a couple of months, and you’re still stuck in an emotional holding pattern, you may need to consider seeking professional help.
+When your depression or grief weighs you down so heavily that you cannot get back into the ebb and flow of social connections and forward momentum after more than a month or so -- in the workplace, with friends, or with family, you may want to seek professional care.